wuyangf7/OPERA/README.md

 To generate the loucs omics plot with extracted file, please see the omics SMR plot page (https://plot.cnsgenomics.com/omicsplot/).

 We also provide an R scirpt to plot the omics SMR plot as presented in Wu et al..
+Please see the demo plot below.

 # R commands to draw the plots
-> source("plot_SMR.r")
+> source("./plot/plot_OmicsSMR_xQTL.r")
-> # Read the data file in R:
-> SMRData = ReadSMRData("myplot.ILMN_123.txt")
+> SMRData = ReadomicSMRData("./plot/myplot.ENSG00000085514.txt")
-> # Plot the SMR results in a genomic region centred around a probe:
-> SMRLocusPlot(data=SMRData, smr_thresh=8.4e-6, heidi_thresh=0.05, plotWindow=1000, max_anno_probe=16)
-> # smr_thresh: genome-wide significance level for the SMR test.
-> # heidi_thresh: threshold for the HEIDI test.
-The default value is 0.05.
-> # cis_wind: size of a window centred around the probe to select cis-eQTLs for plot.
-The default value is 2000Kb.
-> # max_anno_probe: maximum number of probe names to be displayed on the figure.
-The default value is 16.
+> omicSMRLocusPlot(data=SMRData,esmr_thresh=1e-4,msmr_thresh=1e-4,eprobeNEARBY="ENSG00000085514",mprobeNEARBY=c("cg13210467"),trait_name="Test",funcAnnoFile="./plot/funcAnno.RData")
+* esmr_thresh and msmr_thresh are the threshold for first xQTL and other xQTLs, respectively
+* eprobeNEARBY specifies the eQTL association pattern for specific gene
+* mprobeNEARBY specifies the xQTL association pattern for other specific sites
+* funcAnnoFile reads the epigenome annotation data from the Roadmap Epigenomics Consortium, which can be downloaded [here] (https://cnsgenomics.com/software/smr/#OptionsReference).

 OPERA shares the same data management function and flags with the SMR software, for a full list of option reference, please see [here](https://cnsgenomics.com/software/smr/#OptionsReference).